-When creating or undeleting a person account, the account change event contains both account and contact fields that are not null.
-It contains all non-null fields from the account record and some fields from the contact record.
+When creating or undeleting a person account, the account change event contains both account and contact fields.
+It contains account record fields and some fields from the contact record.
 The contact fields that the account change event includes are all custom contact fields and some standard contact fields, which start with the Person prefix.